ernestoyoofi/headscale-ui/README.md

 - **Access Control (ACL)**: Built-in JSON editor to limit and control device access within your tailnet.
 - **Secure Backend**: Simple authentication and JWT-based proxying to keep your Headscale API key safe.

+## ⚠️ Limitations

+While this UI covers most daily operations, please keep the following in mind:

+- **CLI/File Access Required**: Certain advanced configurations, such as **DNS** and **Base Domain** settings, cannot be managed via the Headscale API yet.
+You will still need access to the server's CLI or configuration files for these tasks.
+- **Docker-First Design**: This project is optimized for **Docker environments**.
+Running it directly on a host machine is not officially supported or recommended at this time.

 ## 🚀 Getting Started

 ### Prerequisites

+- A Linux server.
-- Docker & Docker Compose
+- Docker & Docker Compose.
-- An existing Headscale server and an API Key
+- An existing Headscale server and an API Key.
+- Golang, Nodejs/Bun, C Compailer (If running on host machine)

 ### Installation via Docker